 EV manufacturers and research supported by the Department of Energy are improving temperature-control technology to compensate for some of these issues.
 For instance, several models are now available with battery heaters or other technology to heat the battery and improve efficiency in cold climates.

-MAXIMIZING ALL-ELECTRIC RANGE
+MAXIMIZING an ELECTRIC CAR’S RANGE